threefoldfoundation/threefold_data/content/person/hamdy_farag/hamdy_farag.md

 ---
 id: hamdy_farag
 name: Hamdy Farag
-rank: 2
+rank: 3
 memberships: [tech]
 category: [foundation]
-bio: Somone who is searching for some truths inside and outside.
-Engineer fell in love with Threefold Threefold is building a new market around capacity which addresses some of the global issues like user security and prices, and allows for other submarkets to emerge as well.On a personal level Threefold is the best places I've ever worked for and that helped me to grow personally and meet amazing people, so it's a kind of place that changes your personality so you can do more changes to the world!
+bio: I am somone who is searching for truths inside and out.
+Engineer that fell in love with Threefold.
+Threefold is building a new market around capacity which addresses some of the most pressing global issues like user security and costs allowing also for other submarkets to emerge.
+On a personal level Threefold is the best place I've ever worked for.
+It helped me to grow personally and meet amazing people.
+It is an organization that changes you on personal level so that you can do more on a global level.
-excerpt: Somone who is searching for some truths inside and outside.
+excerpt: Somone who is searching for truths inside and out.
 linkedin: https://www.linkedin.com/in/hamdy/
 websites: https://threefold.tech
 projects: [threefold_tech]